-Indicates a potentially hazardous situation that, if not avoided, could result in minor or moderate injury or property damage.
-It may also be used to alert against unsafe practices.
+Indicates a hazardous situation, which, if not avoided, may result in minor or moderate injury.

-Indicates property damage message.
+Indicates a property damage message.

 The precautions listed in this manual and on your Nautique boat are not all-inclusive.
-If a procedure, method, tool or part is not specifically recommended, you must satisfy yourself that it is safe for you and others, and that the boat will not be damaged or made unsafe as a result of your decision.
+If a procedure, method, tool, or part is not specifically recommended, you must satisfy yourself that it is safe for you and others, and that the boat will not be damaged or made unsafe as a result of your decision.
 REMEMBER - USE COMMON SENSE WHEN OPERATING YOUR BOAT!